 Most general liability insurance carriers work closely with their insureds to settle lawsuits.
-Insurers understand that by helping their insureds in claim management, they can minimize their losses.
+Insurers understand that they can minimize their losses by helping their insureds with risk management by improving the business operations and properties that can reduce hazards.
 At the same time, this allows the business to spend less time and money on managing claims and more time on their business.

-Unfortunately, most businesses in Upstate New York understand what it feels like to receive a lawsuit.
-By understanding the basics coverages afforded under a general liability policy, business owners can prepare and collaborate with their insurance company in an effort to minimize the impact of a claim.
+Unfortunately, many businesses in Upstate New York understand what it feels like to experience a claim.
+By understanding the basics coverages afforded under a general liability policy, business owners can prepare and collaborate with their insurance company to minimize the impact of a claim.